cloudnative-pg/cloudnative-pg/docs/src/storage.md

 As a result, defining additional replicas at the storage level can lead to write amplification, unnecessarily increasing disk I/O and space usage.

-In such cases, consider reducing the number of replicas at the block storage level to one, while ensuring that no single point of failure (SPoF) exists at the storage level for the entire `Cluster` resource.
+For CloudNativePG usage, consider reducing the number of replicas at the block storage level to one, while ensuring that no single point of failure (SPoF) exists at the storage level for the entire `Cluster` resource.
 This typically means ensuring that a single storage host—and ultimately, a physical disk—does not